mirabeau-nl/Mirabeau-Sql-Helper/README.md

 #### Executing queries ####
             IMsSqlHelper msSqlHelper = new MsSqlHelper();
             // Or in case of MySql: IMySqlHelper mySqlHelper = new MySqlHelper();
-            string connectionString = "my database connection string";
+			// Or use the static helper class DatabaseHelper string connectionString = "my database connection string";

             var parameters = new List<SqlParameter> { 1234.CreateSqlParameter("Parameter1"), "parmeter2value".CreateSqlParameter("Parameter2") };